dulnan/drawmote/README.md

 time.
 The problem was that these loops ran at different speeds, had different states and sometimes were interfering with each other.
 The solution was to completely remove Vuex and manage state manually.
 A Vue plugin was created that allows for every component to define an animation function.
-The plugin takes all these functions and runs them in a single requestAnimationFrame loop.
-In addition it's possible for every component to specify in what case the function should be called.
-These are called threads.
-For example a thread can be named THREAD_POINT, which then is only run if the pointer coordinates change.
-Or THREAD_BRUSH, when the settings of the brush change.
-This is all done manually;
+The plugin (called [Vuetamin](https://github.com/dulnan/vuetamin)) takes all these functions and runs them in a single requestAnimationFrame loop.
-so when changing the brush opacity the corresponding thread(s) have to be triggered.

 With this approach, the time passing from when new orientation data is received and when the last draw function has been done, is on average just 8ms, which is